-Once [a] disciple4 of Baso5 -Baso-when he was asked, "When-when wind is all over, air is all over, why do you use fan?"
+Once a disciple of Baso-Baso, when he was asked, "When wind is all over, air is all over, why do you use fan?"
 [Laughs.]
-You know, "When wind is all over, air is all over, then why do you use your fan?"
+"When wind is all over, air is all over, then why do you use your fan?"
 American people do not use fan, but Japanese-Japanese does, especially when it is so warm.
 "Why do you use fan?" he was asked by someone.
+[Jiangxi Mazu Daoyi (Baso Dōitsu): 709-788.
+Chan master of the Tang period.]
+[The disciple fanning himself was Magu Baoche (Mayoku Hōtetsu)-n.d.-dharma successor of Mazu Daoyi.
+This exchange between an unnamed monk and Magu is recounted at the end of the Genjō Kōan.]

 And what he said-the answer was: "You know that wind is everywhere, but you don't know what is the function of the wind."
-It is, you know-wind means buddha-nature.
+Wind means buddha-nature.
 Buddha-nature is everywhere.
-We have-all of us has buddha-nature.
+We have -all of us has buddha-nature.
 But if so, why is it necessary to use fan?
 Why is it necessary to practice zazen?
 That was the question.
-The answer was-you know-you looks like know that everyone has buddha-nature, but you don't know that it is necessary to practice zazen or to know-to realize the meaning of practice and meaning of enlightenment.
-So it means that even though you-you think you know everyone has buddha-nature, but actually you don't know what is buddha-nature even.
+The answer was-you looks like know that everyone has buddha-nature, but you don't know that it is necessary to practice zazen or to know-to realize the meaning of practice and meaning of enlightenment.
+So it means that even though you think you know everyone has buddha-nature, but actually you don't know what is buddha-nature even.
 That was his answer.

 And disciple asked again: "Then what is actual practice?" he asked.
 And he just used his fan like this [laughs].
 That was answer.
 "Oh, it is very hot."
 [Laughs.]
 He used the fan.
 That was the answer.
 Do you understand?
 That was answer.
-Just to, you know-without any idea that we have buddha-nature, why do we practice zazen?
-And just -when you just sit, then there is actually buddha-nature.
-Buddhanature is there, if you really understand what is zazen.
+Just to-without any idea that we have buddha-nature, why do we practice zazen?
+And just-when you just sit, then there is actually buddha-nature.
+Buddha-nature is there, if you really understand what is zazen.
 That was answer.

 So until [laughs] you realize-you feel it is necessary for you to sit, and I cannot help sitting everyday.
 If you don't sit you feel funny.
 If you feel I have to sit anyway-until you feel in that way, you should continue and it may take-for Buddha-it took for Buddha six years.
 And after Bodhidharma attained enlightenment, he sat nine years.
-Buddha who attained enlightenment-who was supposed to have enlightenment when he was born-Buddha, who came to this world after attaining enlightenment, needed nine [six] years practice.
-We should know-we should st- [partial word: "study"?]-know this point.
+Buddha who attained enlightenment-who was supposed to have enlightenment when he was born-Buddha, who came to this world after attaining enlightenment, needed six years practice.
+We should know this point.
 Those who attained enlightenment, it is necessary to continue our practice.
 Those who do not know what is our practice also necessary to sit.
-For someone it may take very long time, but for someone it may not take so long time.
-But that is not problem, you know.
+For someone it may take very long time, but for someone [else] it may not take so long time.
+But that is not problem.
 Whether it takes one year or six year is not problem.
 Anyway, we have to continue our practice even though we have buddha-nature.